 In 1996 Argyle refused to sign up and marketed 100% of the mine run.
 De Beers threatened to, and then actually dumped as much of the lower quality small brownish diamonds that Argyle supplied De Beers with on the market as punishment.
 This was not such a big issue for Rio – one of the two largest mining companies in the world, and a rather silly bluff by De Beers.

-About the same time George Soros caused a currency crisis in South East Asia which resulted in a lot of ‘Asian’ diamonds being sold to raise cash.
-Asian diamonds are predominantly fungible diamonds – top color and clarity that can be sold quickly based on a GIA grading report, with no need to scrutinize the diamond itself.
+At about the same time, George Soros caused a currency crisis in South East Asia which resulted in a lot of ‘Asian’ diamonds being sold to raise cash.
+Asian diamonds are predominantly fungible diamonds – top colour and clarity that can be sold quickly based on a GIA grading report, with no need to scrutinize the diamond itself.
 This caused the often misunderstood ‘stockpiling’ with De Beers holding ‘Asian’ goods back from the market.

 Today Alrosa, the Russian diamond marketing company, and De Beers each mine about a third each of the worlds rough diamonds, with a dozen or so smaller companies making up around 20% of production with about 10% coming from artisanal alluvial or river panning miners – mainly in Africa and Brazil.